Lakshmik22/Real-Time-Systems-Project-4-Hardware-Security/readme.md

 # Synchronization Quest - Application 4

-## Real Time Systems - Summer 2025
+## Real Time Systems - Fall 2025
 **Instructor:** Dr. Mike Borowczak

 ## Author
 **Name:** Lakshmi Katravulapalli
 **Theme:** Hardware Security

+System Description: The security system will read an “EM Signature” sensor and send an alert if thresholds are crossed, and the push button will trigger an intrusion alert response.
 ---

 ## Project Overview